MichaelGit202/441_Project/lab03/lab03.md

 #### Intention
 >What is the improvement that you intend to make?

-   I did not change the sys prompt I just changed the way I started talking ot the model where i just said "just testing, make something short and quick.
+   I did not change the sys prompt I just changed the way I started talking to the model where I just said "just testing, make something short and quick."

 #### Action/Change
 >Why do you think this action/change will improve the agent?